centre-for-humanities-computing/HOPE_website_content/newsfeed/README.md

 # newsfeed articles

-The news feed is described by two kinds of files
+The news feed is described by two types of files

-## 1: The article sequence file
+## 1: A Article Sequence file

 This file contains a list of article file names.
 Their sequence represents the order in which they will appear in the news feed